LynnKhine/Aegis_PersonalizedAstronautHealthAI/README.md

 **An AI health companion that catches astronaut health decline before it becomes a mission risk.**

-Built for the **BeMyApp x IBM AI Builders Challenge — Advance Space Exploration with AI**.
+Built for the **BeMyApp x IBM AI Builders Challenge For IBM August 2026 Hackathon Event — Advance Space Exploration with AI**.

 ---